Policies and Procedures

 - Students with disabilities who receive reduced course load accommodations will not be penalized by the part time status in policy areas under Duquesne University control.
 However, other services such as Federal and State Financial Aid, scholarships/aid not sponsored by Duquesne University, personal insurance, etc. may be affected by the reduction in the number of credit hours per semester.
 Requests for reduced course load eligibility must be presented and reviewed at the onset of each semester.

 - A reduced course load is defined as less than twelve hours for undergraduate students and below nine hours for graduate students.
-A reduced courseload is only possible when approved by the Office of Special Services and the student's Academic Advisor.
+A reduced course load is only possible when approved by the Office of Disability Services and the student's Academic Advisor.

 In order for students to get testing accommodations, the following procedure must be followed: